zarak/explore-django/comparison.md

 `urls` module.
 This instructs Django to look here for the `urls` list, and indeed, we see the `urlpatterns` list contained within the file.

+The `urlpatterns` list contains a pairs or strings and callables.
+The `url` method maps the string to a callable, in this case the `index` function in the file.
+A url is pattern matched using regular expressions.
+The caret symbol `^` denotes the beginning of the input, and the `$` symbol denotes the end.
+Therefore, the pattern `^$` matches an empty string.
+So if no url is entered, the `index` view is called by the `url` function in the `urlpatterns` list.

 Next, we note the following snippet:
 ```python
 if __name__ == '__main__':